tesfy/tesfy/README.md

 </p>

 Testfy provides a simple but complete solution to develop A/B Tests and Feature Flags on both server and client side without relying in any storage layer.
 The main features of this library are:
-- Lightway and focused on performance
+- Lightweight and focused on performance
 - Experiments
 - Feature Flags
 - Audience definition using [jsonLogic](http://jsonlogic.com/)